Compute as Teacher: Turning Inference Compute Into Reference-Free Supervision: Introduction

 \section{Introduction}

-Post-training large language models (LLMs) for specialized skills typically relies on supervised fine-tuning with labeled references \citep{long2022training, wei2022finetuned}, or verifiable rewards from programmatic checkers \citep{lambert2024tulu, shao2024deepseekmath}.
-Many valuable tasks lack both.
-In non-verifiable settings, such as clinical or lifestyle guidance \citep{arora2025healthbench}, freeform dialogue \citep{roller2020open}, and creative writing \citep{paech2023eq}, there may be multiple valid answers; experts can disagree, and deterministic rule-checking is impractical.
+\looseness=-1 Post-training large language models for specialized skills typically relies on supervised fine-tuning with labeled reference answers \citep{long2022training, wei2022finetuned}, or reinforcement learning with verifiable rewards from programmatic checkers.
+Such programmatic checkers are only applicable in narrow domains like math or code where formal correctness is computable \citep{lambert2024tulu, shao2024deepseekmath}.
+Meanwhile, many valuable tasks also have no annotated reference answers.
+In non-verifiable settings, i.e., where answers are qualitative, such as clinical or lifestyle guidance~\citep{arora2025healthbench}, freeform dialogue \citep{roller2020open}, and creative writing \citep{paech2023eq}, there may be multiple valid answers; experts can disagree, and deterministic rule-checking is impractical.
 As a result, practitioners often fall back on (i) annotation pipelines that are hard to scale, or (ii) judge-only feedback where another LLM assigns coarse scores to freeform outputs, despite known issues with inconsistency, verbosity bias, and reward hacking.